About

 History of INFANT

-INFANT is based on more than 10 years of research led by the Institute for Physical Activity and Nutrition (IPAN), Deakin University.
+INFANT is based on more than 15 years of research led by the Institute for Physical Activity and Nutrition (IPAN), Deakin University, Australia.
 In 2008, INFANT was delivered as a randomised research trial with 540 families across 14 Victorian local government areas.

 2007: Development of INFANT

-INFANT was offered through existing Maternal and Child Health Nurse-led new parent groups, providing a social opportunity to support mothers and families during the first year of their child’s life.
+- INFANT was offered through existing Maternal and Child Health Nurse-led new parent groups in Victoria, Australia, providing a social opportunity to support mothers and families during the first year of their child’s life.

 2008-2010: Efficacy trial